Makifun/medializr/README.md

 ```
 //10.10.10.13/poolerino /mnt/poolerino cifs credentials=/root/.smbcredentials,iocharset=utf8,vers=3.1.1,uid=1000,gid=1000 0 0
 ```
-## Now you can go ahead and mount it(it will auto mount on boot if you edited /etc/fstab but for now we need to manually mount it)
+## Now you can go ahead and mount it, it will auto mount on boot if you edited /etc/fstab but for now we need to manually mount it
 ```
 sudo mount /mnt/poolerino
 ```